Fish a million acres of private water

 This full day trip takes you into the heart of the Northwest Territories.

 You will fly north from the Lodge over hundreds of lakes and absolutely no sign of humanity.
-About a hundred miles north of Scott the trees start to melt away to reveal a vast rolling plain, a sort of North American Serengeti.
+About 70 miles north of Scott the trees start to melt away to reveal a vast rolling plain, a sort of North American Serengeti.
 The wildlife viewing, though unpredictable, can be spectacular.
 A flight often brings sightings of musk ox, caribou (especially later in the season), wolves, black bear and moose or even wolverine.
 But the animals are a bonus.
 The experience of flying over a pristine wilderness is the payoff.
-The day is quite flexible with the opportunity to land and hike, have a subarctic picnic or experience the absolute best grayling fishing in the region on the Elk River (the early European explorers called the abundant caribou “elk”, however there are no elk in the region).
+The day is quite flexible with the opportunity to land and hike, have a subarctic picnic or experience the absolute best grayling fishing we know of on the Elk River, at the outflow of Rennie Lake (the early European explorers called the abundant caribou “elk”, however there are no real elk in the region).
 Most groups end up spending most of the day on the river but that call is yours.
-Typically the trip runs from 8AM until 6PM and will cover a few hundred miles.
+Typically, the trip runs from 8AM until 6PM and will cover a few hundred miles.
 It is one of those “bucket list” experiences that you need to check off.